 - For an additional fee, students may take an additional practical tests if they require certification on multiple types of lift trucks.

-Course Duration: Theory portion is approximately 2 hours in length.
+Course Duration: Theory portion is approximately 2-3 hours in length.
 Practical assessments take approximately 20-30 minutes each and vary based on each students experience level.
-Students should plan for a full 8 hour day.

 To view all upcoming courses and register online, please select course calendar.